Build a Support Triage Agent

 Approve from the CLI

-agentspan agent respond exec-a1b2c3 --reject "Amount too large, escalate to finance"
+agentspan agent respond <execution-id> --reject --reason "Amount too large"

 else: